SENSAAS/sensaas-bioisostere/README.md

 In the db folder, 7 libraries of fragments are available.
 They were extracted from approved drugs or co-crystallized ligands from the PDBbind dataset.
 Combinations are substructures composed of 2 or 3 fragments.
 A test libary called test.sdf is also available in the folder db.

 Table 1.
-Description of the 7 libraries of fragments extracted from bioactive molecules.
+Description of the 7 libraries of fragments extracted from bioactive molecules

 ![example](/images/table1.png)